| |||||

 END

-CAUSEThe reason you may be receiving this warning is that although you have an assembly module that calls a C function, the assembly module itself is not being called by anything.
-RESOLUTIONAs illustrated above, you have to define a routine in your assembly module that calls the C function.
-The assembly routine in turn must be called from main or some other function that is called from main in C. Note that programs must have a "main" routine and in this example, the "main" routine is in the C module.
-See the Attached Files section below to download an example project.
-The actual code for the assembly module was generated using the SRC pragma.
-MORE INFORMATION
+As illustrated above, you have to define a routine in your assembly module that calls the C function.
+The assembly routine then must be called from main or some other function that is called from main in C. Note that programs must have a "main" routine and in this example, the "main" routine is in the C module.

 SEE ALSO